Associate Resarch Fellow, African Studies Center

 - China and Africa

-Thierry Vircoulon is Associate Fellow within our program since January 2009.
-He is currently based in Nairobi where is Central Africa Project Director for International Crisis Group.
+Thierry Vircoulon is an Associate Research Fellow at Ifri's African Studies Center since January 2009.
+He is currently based in Nairobi where serves as the Director of the Central Africa Project for International Crisis Group.

-Thierry Vircoulon is a graduate from the French Public Management Institute (ENA) and the Institute for Political Studies in Paris.
-He holds a masters degree in Political Science from Sorbonne University.
-He has previously worked for the French Foreign Ministry and the European Commission, notably in South Africa and the Democratic Republic of Congo.
-Most of his work is focusing on governance and SSR.
-He is also part of the OECD group of experts on statebuilding and peacebuilding.
+Thierry Vircoulon is a graduate from the National School of Administration (Ecole Nationale d'administration - ENA), the Institute for Political Studies (Sciences Po Paris) and Sorbonne University.
+He has previously worked for the French Ministry of Europe and Foreign Affairs (Ministère de l'Europe et des Affaires étrangères) and the European Commission, notably in South Africa and the Democratic Republic of Congo.
+He is a member of various research networks and part of the OECD group of experts on statebuilding and peacebuilding.

 Reflections on 17 years of UN presence in the Democratic Republic of Congo Note de l'Ifri, April 2016